 "It was a million-dollar experience you wouldn't give a nickel for," Geary said.

 When Geary initially applied for the Purple Heart in 2007, he was denied by the Army Review Boards Agency, which said that his shrapnel wounds may not have occurred during a combat situation.
-After being denied, Geary sought out his retired company commander, who wrote up a form requesting a Purple Heart.
-Sen. Hatch's office then took up the request and the Secretary of the Army overrode the Board's previous decision.

 Despite the bravery and sacrifice shown by Geary during his service, his time back in the United States was tough right off the bat.
 In her letters, his wife Trudy did not prepare him for the public backlash against the war in Vietnam.
 Upon his return, it seemed like he fell out of the frying pan and into the fire.